 How many days?
 That is up to you.
 Two weeks’ worth is the minimum suggestion for a basic survival kit.
 Once you get up to about a month of water storage, rainwater collection paired with filtering, boiling, and disinfecting solutions can extend your capabilities without tying up valuable space.

 Storage containers for water are important.
 Water weighs a lot and takes up a good amount of space.
-Metal storage containers can rust, plastic storage containers can leech.
-Plastic containers made out of HDPE (High Density Polyethylene – designated by a #2 recycling symbol) are least likely to leech plastic particles into your water supply.
+Unlined or uncoated metal storage containers can rust, and plastic storage containers can leech.
+Plastic containers made out of HDPE (High-Density Polyethylene – designated by a #2 recycling symbol) are least likely to leech plastic particles into your water supply.

-Calories, proteins and fats are king here and we can’t forget the important of balanced nutrition to meet vitamin and mineral needs.
-Long term food storage is a science on its own.
+Calories, proteins, and fats are king here and we can’t forget the importance of balanced nutrition to meet vitamin and mineral needs.
+Long-term food storage is a science on its own.
 It is the most complicated of the pillars of survival given that food is not easy to store, maintain, and meet nutritional requirements.

 This pillar is one that is often cast off as optional and less important.
 Sure, given a specific situation, shelter may not be an immediate priority, but it is still important.
 I feel that those that brush off the importance of the shelter ‘pillar’ do not understand the scope.

 Shelter, as it pertains to survival, includes everything that protects your body from the elements.
 This could be a house, tent, lean-to, poncho, or a leaf you are holding over your head.
 Shelter is the catch-all solution for the unknowns survival can throw your way.
 Hurricane on its way?
 You need shelter.